 The O’Neill Institute also responds to pressing health concerns by educating future researchers, policymakers, practitioners, and scholars.
-We help prepare Georgetown Law and NHS graduates to engage in multi-disciplinary conversations about national and international health law and policy through innovative multi-disciplinary courses and research assistant opportunities.
+We help prepare Georgetown Law graduates to engage in multi-disciplinary conversations about national and international health law and policy through innovative multi-disciplinary courses and research assistant opportunities.

 O’Neill Institute Colloquium: Offered annually, the O’Neill Institute Colloquium is an interdisciplinary course that draws from the work of University scholars, policymakers, and the general health community.
 The Colloquium's goal is to engage leading thinkers and students in an enriching dialogue regarding critical health law issues.
 National and international scholars, practitioners and policymakers explore contemporary health issues with top students interested in health law and related issues from schools throughout the University.
 The 2008 Colloquium focused on global health, while the 2009 Colloquium focused on U.S. health care reform.